Arcadier/Discount-Coupon-Generator/README.md

 * Extract `admin` and `user` folders
 * Compress `admin` and `user` together
 * Upload the resulting `.zip` file to your [developer dashboard](https://dashboard.sandbox.arcadier.io/account/login)
+* Create the relevant Custom Fields and/or Custom tables as explained in the [wiki](https://github.com/Arcadier/Mailchimp-Exporter/wiki)
 * Access the `Admin Portal` of your [sandbox marketplace](https://api.arcadier.com/sandbox-marketplace).
 * Go to `Plug-Ins`.
 * Install the Plug-In